adamdubsky/github-setup/README.md

 # CS3560 Example Project

-An example project that uses Doxygen, Makefile, Catch2, Travis CI.
+An  project that uses Doxygen, Makefile, Catch2, Travis CI.

 This is a simple project that contains some of the tools used in the class.
 For example,